-Armed conflicts, terrorist attacks, cyber-attacks, power failures, climate change, and natural disasters could adversely affect our revenues, expenses, and net income by:
+Armed conflicts, trade wars, tariffs or sanctions, terrorist attacks, cyber-attacks, power failures, climate change, and natural disasters could adversely affect our revenues, expenses, and net income by:

-decreasing investment valuations in, and returns on, the investment portfolios that we manage,

-- causing disruptions in national or global economies that decrease investor confidence and make investment products generally less attractive. - incapacitating or inflicting losses of lives among our employees, - interrupting our business operations or those of critical service providers. - · triggering technology delays or failures, and - requiring substantial capital expenditures and operating expenses to remediate damage, replace our facilities, and restore our operations.
+- decreasing investment valuations in, and returns on, the investment portfolios that we manage, - causing disruptions in national or global economies that decrease investor confidence and make investment products generally less attractive, - incapacitating or inflicting losses of lives among our employees, - · interrupting our business operations or those of critical service providers, - triggering technology delays or failures, and - requiring substantial capital expenditures and operating expenses to remediate damage, replace our facilities, and restore our operations.

 A significant portion of our business operations are concentrated in the Baltimore, Maryland region and in London, England.
-We have developed various backup systems and contingency plans but we cannot be assured that those preparations will be adequate in all circumstances that could arise, or that material interruptions and disruptions will not occur.
+In addition, we maintain offices with associates in many other global locations such as Sydney, Australia; Hong Kong; Singapore; Tokyo, Japan; and Luxembourg.
+We have developed various backup systems and contingency plans, but we cannot be assured that those preparations will be adequate in all circumstances that could arise, or that material interruptions and disruptions will not occur.
 We also rely to varying degrees on outside vendors for service delivery in addition to technology and disaster contingency support, and we cannot be assured that these vendors will be able to perform in an adequate and timely manner.
 If we lose the availability of any associates, or if we are unable to respond adequately to such an event in a timely manner, we may be unable to timely resume our business operations, which could lead to a tarnished reputation and loss of customers that results in a decrease in assets under management, lower revenues, and materially reduced net income.